Spectral Signatures of Vibronic Coupling in Trapped Cold Ionic Rydberg Systems

 At finite temperature, the initial phonon state is a thermal state, $\rho_{T} = \sum_{N = 0}^{\infty} \e^{-N \omega_{2} / T} \!/ [1 - \e^{- \omega_{2} / T}] \op{N}{N}$.
-The occupation of higher vibrational states opens novel transition channels.
-Indeed, in contrast to the $T = 0$ case the aforementioned transitions do not probe the lower edge of the spectrum, which is delimited by the state $\ket{-, 0}$ (see Fig.~\ref{fig:spectrum}b), whose energy decreases linearly with $\Omega(t)$.
-Instead, they lead to states symmetrically repelled by other states with higher and lower energy.
+The occupation of these higher vibrational states opens novel transition channels.
+Indeed, in contrast to the case where $T = 0$, these aforementioned transitions do not probe the lower edge of the spectrum, delimited by the state $\ket{-, 0}$ (see Fig.~\ref{fig:spectrum}b), whose energy decreases linearly with $\Omega$.
+Rather, they lead to states being symmetrically repelled by other states of higher and lower energy.
 For example, the initial state in Fig.~\ref{fig:spectrum}a couples to states with asymptotes $\ket{+, 0}$ and $\ket{-, 2}$.
-This coupling to a more symmetric part of the spectrum then manifests in the spectroscopic signal, as pictured in Fig.~\ref{fig:spectrum-finite-temperature}.
-For sufficiently low $T$, the signal is close to that in the upper panel in Fig.~\ref{fig:spectrum}b.
-However, the signal becomes symmetric about $\omega_{\mathrm{rf}} = V$ as $T$ increases.
-Note, in the absence of spin-phonon coupling (i.e., $\kappa_{2} = 0$), the spectrum would be identical to the lower panel of Fig.~\ref{fig:spectrum}b for all $T$.
-Hence, small, but finite temperatures, increase the spectral signature of the vibronic coupling.
+This coupling to more symmetric parts of the spectrum manifests in a spectroscopic signal, as pictured in Fig.~\ref{fig:spectrum-finite-temperature}.
+For sufficiently low $T$, the signal is similar to that in the upper panel in Fig.~\ref{fig:spectrum}b.
+However, as the temperature increases the signal becomes symmetric about $\omega_{\mathrm{rf}} = V$.
+Note that without spin-phonon coupling, the spectrum would be identical to that in the lower panel of Fig.~\ref{fig:spectrum}b for all $T$.
+Hence, small, but finite temperatures increase the spectral signature of the vibronic coupling.

-\textbf{Ion crystals ---} We now generalize our considerations to a chain of $N$ ions confined within a linear Paul trap~\cite{muller2008}.
-For simplicity, we assume that only the centermost pair of ions are irradiated with the laser.
-This leads to the Hamiltonian~\cite{Note1},
+\textit{Ion crystals}.---We now generalize our considerations to a chain of $N$ ions confined within a linear Paul trap~\cite{muller2008}.
+For simplicity, we assume that only the centermost pair of ions are irradiated with the laser such that the internal electronic degrees of freedom of the unexcited ions decouple from the many-body spin-phonon coupled dynamics.
+This leads to the following Hamiltonian~\cite{Note1},

+with the former two terms corresponding to the electronic motion defined as in Eq.~\eqref{eq:two-ion-hamiltonian} and where for simplicity the centermost pair of ions are labelled by $i = 1, 2$.
+The~latter terms then respectively describe the external and coupled motion, with $\omega_{p}$ the frequency of the phonon mode $p$ and $\kappa_{p}$ the associated strength of the coupling to the internal dynamics.
+Note, for even numbers of ions $N$, the coupling coefficients $\Gamma_{p}$ and, consequently, the coupling strengths $\kappa_{p}$ [see Eq.~\eqref{eq:coupling-strength}] for modes with odd $p$ vanish.
+Hence, the corresponding modes decouple and can be neglected.